Coronavirus (COVID-19) Frequently Asked Questions

 The vaccine is now available to all age 16 and older.
 As vaccines are available, United Regional will be giving them at the various events and locations, which will be listed on the My Shot webpage.
 There is no need for an appointment; vaccines are first come, first serve.
 If needed, your second dose will be scheduled following the initial dose.

 Patients with confirmed COVID-19 infection have reportedly had mild to severe respiratory illness with symptoms of:

 I think I may have COVID-19.
 How can I check my symptoms?

 Let us help you determine how to seek care.
 Access the Symptom Checker in MyChart by clicking here.
 You will be asked a series of questions to narrow in your symptoms.
 We’ll then provide you with the steps to take and even get you connected with a URPG provider through a Video Visit, if CDC guidelines suggest you may be at risk for developing or spreading COVID-19.

 Who can I call if I have questions?

-If you would like to talk to a nurse about the symptoms or treatment of COVID-19, please call our Call-A-Nurse hotline at 940-764-8570.
+If you would like to talk to a nurse or doctor about the symptoms or treatment of COVID-19, please call your health care provider.
+If you do not have a provider, you may call our Call-A-Nurse hotline at 940-764-8570.

 For questions about scheduling and appointments, you may contact 940-764-5200.
 Or you may click here for United Regional Health Care System’s phone directory.